Randz0/Sorting-Algorithms-In-C/README.md

 Update 1.2 : Added Selection Sort
 -
-Really easy to implement, gonna try and add more before updating from here on out To-Do : Want to add merge, cocktail shaker, and quick-sort
+Really easy to implement, gonna try and add more before updating from here on out <br>
+ To-Do : Want to add merge, cocktail shaker, and quick-sort